 2. SIM card comes with Day/Night data plans

-Not sure the reason behind this, but there are data plan which comes like: 6GB for day, 4GB for night.
+Not sure the reason behind this, but there are data plan which comes like: 4-GB for day, 5-GB for night.

-3. You can experience different climates and choose to visit beaches, mountains, and/or historic sites all in one country
+3. You can experience different climates and different kind of holidays all in one country

-On this small island-country, it is amazing to be able to experience all-in-one place, not to mention having your Instagram shots in tea plantation at one place and rice paddy at another.
+On this island-nation, it is amusing to be able to experience all-in-one place, not to mention having your Instagram shots in tea plantation at one place and at palm-trees beaches in another.

 4. There is Uber in Sri Lanka

 In Negombo and Colombo, you can even call for Uber Tuktuk!
-Other alternative apps are PickMe and Taxiyak which save all the hassles of bargaining a good price with the local drivers.
+Other alternative apps are PickMe and Taxiyak which help save all the hassles of bargaining a reasonable price with the local drivers.

 5. You can be a tuktuk driver by just converting your license